pepeiborra/gc-benchmarks/README.md

 ![][liveBytesComparisonDouble]

+With ShortByteString the picture is identical to the one with Doubles, but since the messages are much larger - 1000 bytes + SBS overhead - the process runs out of memory for N larger than 600k.

+![][liveBytesComparisonShort]

-For some reason this behaviour doesn't appear in the Bytestring example, and the incremental GC is able to collect the heap multiple times concurrently with the main program:
+Finally, the behaviour with ByteString is an exception again: the incremental GC is able to collect the heap multiple times concurrently with the main program, even more so than the copying GC.

 ![][liveBytesComparisonBS]